eric-centrifuge/responsive-jigsaw-puzzle/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+Javascript dependencies that need to be included:

 ```
 <!-- Polyfill JS -->